-A Hospital Billing Clerk is a hospital office employee responsible for coding and entering medical records, communicating with insurance companies and billing patients.
-Hospital Billing Clerks use computer software and knowledge of insurance and billing practices to correctly translate verbal descriptions of diagnoses and procedures into numerical codes.
+A hospital billing clerk is a hospital office employee responsible for coding and entering medical records, communicating with insurance companies and billing patients.
+Hospital billing clerks use computer software and knowledge of insurance and billing practices to correctly translate verbal descriptions of diagnoses and procedures into numerical codes.

-How to Become a Hospital Billing Clerk
+Become a Hospital Billing Clerk

-An entry level position as a Hospital Billing Clerk typically requires completion of a Coding Certification program, a 2-year associate's degree or a 4-year bachelor's degree in Health Information Technology.
-Employment opportunities are more diverse and opportunities for advancement more likely for those with more education, according to The American Health Information Management Association, www.ahima.org.
+An entry-level position as a hospital billing clerk typically requires completion of a coding certification program, a 2-year associate's degree or a 4-year bachelor's degree in health information technology.
+Employment opportunities are more diverse and opportunities for advancement more likely for those with more education, according to the American Health Information Management Association, www.ahima.org.
 Programs include classes in clinical classifications, insurance and billing, legal regulations and applicable software programs.

-Hospital Billing clerks are comfortable dealing with large amounts of data quickly and efficiently.
+Hospital billing clerks are comfortable dealing with large amounts of data quickly and efficiently.
 They are detail-oriented and precise in their work.
-A Hospital Billing Clerk must deal with confidential and sensitive information in a tactful and discreet manner.
+A hospital billing clerk must deal with confidential and sensitive information in a tactful and discreet manner.

-Career and Economic Outlook for Hospital Billing
+Career and Economic Outlook

-Related to Hospital Billing Clerk: Job Information and Requirements for a Career As a Hospital Billing Clerk
+Related to Hospital Billing Clerk: Job Info & Career Requirements

 - Recently Updated

 Find out how to become a hospital laboratory aide.
-Research the education and training requirements and learn about...
+Research the education and training requirements and learn about the...

 Biomedical equipment technicians (BMETs) maintain and repair electric and hydraulic hospital equipment.
 Those interested in...

 - Become a Hospital Receptionist: Education and Career Information

-- Hospital Receptionist: Job Information for Students Considering a Career in Hospital Reception
+- Hospital Receptionist: Job & Career Info

 - What Should Aspiring Pharmacists Major In?